-Sedona and Northern Arizona are high desert places filled with magnificent, other-worldly rock formations.
+Sedona and Northern Arizona are incredible high desert places filled with magnificent, other-worldly rock formations.
 Many were created by the effects of erosion and tectonic movement over vast stretches of time; others, monuments of ages past, are the result of sudden, violent forces, such as volcanic eruptions.
 I thought about this topic while reflecting on a recently asked question: “Do we experience earthquakes here in Sedona?”
 The answer is: “Yes!
 Sometimes…”

 Sedona feature stories include informative as well as entertaining pieces on life in Sedona, Arizona.